Rezve/feed-my-db/readme.md

   - [ ] MySQL
   - [ ] PostgresSQL
   - [ ] MongoDB
-- Support for generating related table using foreign key
+- [x] Support for generating related table using foreign key
 - Predefined schema templates for common use cases.
-- Advanced Faker.js options (e.g., custom constraints, relationships).

 ## Acknowledgments